-If your baby moves in certain ways that don’t seem normal for a child his age, you may worry that he could have a condition like cerebral palsy.
+If your baby moves in certain ways that don’t seem normal for a child their age, you may worry that they could have a condition like cerebral palsy.

 Babies born premature are at greater risk of CP, as their brains may not have had time to fully develop.
 Other times, damage to the brain may take place during or after birth.
 Most often the cause is unknown.